syedtalhadev1-cpu/water-data-task/README.md

 *   It uses **Markdown formatting** (the `#` and ` ``` ` blocks), which VS Code will render beautifully.
 *   It looks like a finished product ready for a senior developer to review.

-**Once you make that change, your submission is 10/10!
-Good luck with the interview!**